 here's a link to their site

 .
-The Microbeast is one of the most talked about flybarless systems on the market right now that basically appeared out of nowhere to take on the big players in the flybarless stabilization game such as Align's 3G/X, Mikado's VBar, Skookum's SK-720, Futaba's CGY750, and HeliCommand.
-I'm not getting into a heated debate here as to what if any of these systems are better - in my opinion they are all very good and there are pros and cons to each one (I would fly with any of them).
+The Microbeast is one of the most talked about flybarless systems on the market right now that basically appeared out of nowhere to take on the big players in the flybarless stabilization game such as Align's 3GX, Mikado's VBar, Skookum's SK-540, Futaba's CGY750, MSH Brain, and my favorite FBL system to date, the Bavarian Demon 3X & 3SX.
+I'm not getting into a heated debate here as to what if any of these systems are better - in my opinion they are all very good and there are pros and cons to each one.
 The Beast however is very simple to setup and for the first time beginner new to flybarless, it's a good match.

 The AR 7200BX is is a wonderful collaboration between Spektrum and BeastX that is sure to offer many Spektrum and JR fliers a very good plug, program, and play flybarless system for any flybarless collective pitch RC helicopter, not just the 450X.